srkt/Photon-Flow/readme.md

 ### Step 3 — Preview

-Shows the first 10 rows with all mapping rules applied.
+Shows the first 10 rows with all mapping rules applied — including any active Row Script.
 Review column names, order, and values before committing the full export.

 -----